Engee documentation

 Details

-If you specify a vector input, the length of the vector must be equal to the degree of the generating polynomial.
+If you specify a vector input, then the length of the vector must be equal to the degree of the generating polynomial.

 Default value